 Thus a central aim of art history is to determine the original context of artworks.
 Art historians seek to achieve a full understanding not only of why these "persisting events" of human history look the way they do but also of why the artistic events happened at all.
 What unique set of circumstances gave rise to the construction of a particular building or led an individual patron to commission a certain artist to fashion a singular artwork for a specific place?
 The study of history is therefore vital to art history.
 And art history is often indispensable for a thorough understanding of history.
 In ways that other historical documents may not, art objects and buildings can shed light on the peoples who made them and on the times of their creation.
 Furthermore, artists and architects can affect history by reinforcing or challenging cultural values and practices through the objects they create and the structures they build.
-Although the two disciplines are not the same, the history of art and architecture is inseparable from the study of
+Although the two disciplines are not the same, the analysis of art and architecture is inseparable from the study of history.

 The following pages introduce some of the distinctive subjects that art historians address and the kinds of questions they ask, and explain some of the basic terminology they use when answering these questions.
-Readers armed with this arsenal of questions and terms will be ready to explore the multifaceted world of art through the ages.
+Readers armed with this arsenal of questions and terms will be ready to explore the multifaceted world of art through the ages-and to form their own opinions and write knowledgably about artworks and buildings in all places and at all times.
+This is the central aim of this book.